Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 The workflow is both user and Ankr-driven.
 The user part is Step 1, the Ankr part is Steps 2–11.

-1. User navigates to the dedicated page on StakeFi and unstakes their MATIC.
+1. User navigates to the dedicated page in Ankr Earn and unstakes their MATIC.

 2. Ankr Earn Dashboard checks the user’s aMATICb balance and shows the user a form to enter the number of MATICs to unstake.